Looking for Frontend Monitoring Tools? Well, here is the list of the Top 10 Frontend Monitoring Tools in 2023.

 The synthetic monitoring tool allows you to create complex monitors for all your resources.
 Also, Each resource can be pinged from multiple locations with a frequency of 10 minutes up to an hour.
 This will report back on your website speed, error rates, SSL certificates, API availability, and more.

-Besides, with the addition of Sematext Experience, Sematext is the go-to tool for you whenever you need reports on the actual experience and satisfaction of your users while providing critical pieces of information as to how your website or application is performing in different locations, devices, or different connection speeds.
+Besides, with the addition of Sematext Experience, Sematext is the go-to tool for you whenever you need reports on the experience and satisfaction of your users while providing critical pieces of information as to how your website or application is performing in different locations, devices, or different connection speeds.

 One of the major differentiators of Sematext is that besides the two products created focused on frontend performance monitoring, it also has Sematext Logs.
 This comes in handy when you are trying to debug the different performance issues and errors you might encounter.